 And this got us thinking: what if we could create habitats that would help our honey bee heroes, whilst also supporting other pollinators?

 “The Bee Friendly Trust aims to create a world where honey bees and other pollinators have the habitats they need in order to thrive.”

 Using pre-existing networks such as road links and railway lines, we work with community groups and station staff to establish interconnected flowering habitats across urban centres and beyond.
 Think of it as a nationwide pollinator corridor of planters filled with bee-friendly flowers, micro wildlife gardens, orchards and more.
 Read more about our projects.

 As bees aren’t solely responsible for pollination, we don’t create all our bee-friendly habitats alone.
 To date, the Bee Friendly Trust has worked alongside Transport for London, local Community Rail Partnerships, Friends of Stoneham Park, and Thames Ditton in Bloom to brighten up railway station platforms, create wildlife gardens, and introduce the next generation to bees in urban parks.
 We also have an invaluable team of volunteers, who help keep these habitats blooming and buzzing.
 Find out about the many ways in which you can get involved and support our work.

 We’re inspiring the next generation

 The Bee Friendly Trust is serious about creating habitats that will last.
 Which means empowering individuals and communities and inspiring the next generation to nurture and sustain our projects for the future.
-We deliver participatory, creative and, most-importantly, fun educational workshops from our much-loved Bedford Bambi Beemobile, as well as giving informative talks suitable for all ages to raise awareness about the plight of the honeybee.
+We deliver fun educational workshops from our exciting mobile learning space, give informative talks suitable for all ages, and offer creative resources to schools to raise awareness about the importance of the honey bee.